DivyamSingh19/recuris/README.md

 ✅ Scalability & Compliance: Aligns with HIPAA & GDPR standards for legal and ethical medical data handling.

-Note: This project is currently being updated to add AI and a moblie app based interface
+Note: This project is currently being updated to add artificial intelligence , a moblie app based interface and multichain support